a-einstein/PortableShop/README.md

 * This is a near equivalent of my [WpfShop](https://github.com/a-einstein/WpfShop).
 * Currently this is only tested on Android API 21, and no longer suited for all platforms anyway.
 * This project is available as an installable apk for Android in [releases](https://github.com/a-einstein/PortableShop/releases)
 * For the time being the configured data service is only incidentally available.
 It may be made available on Azure again in the future.
-However, one can also install a own service.
+However, one can also install one's own service.

 #### Aspects
 * Xamarin Forms.